janwilmake/x-cli/README.md

   - Will start new thread if the latest one is over a day ago (but will quote old one).
 Will always attach tweets to repos by adding the repo url in a reply to the first tweet.
   - keep state of last tweet id + date per repo in `xymake.json` in repo root; `{"posts":{"url":string,"createdAt":string,"branch": string}[]}`
 - ✅ `xy open` opens current thread in browser
+- ✅ someone like https://x.com/yagiznizipli posts all PRs on X and that also kinda works but X wants X. branch detection is definitely required to determine the thread!

 Easy onboarding